SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 ## Programmers

-Programmers may be concerned because they might think that they'll have a larger work load, be less productive, or suddenly be responsible for quality.
+Programmers may be concerned about having a larger work load, being less productive, or suddenly being responsible for quality.
 And, as I mentioned above, they will most certainly be concerned about being the bottleneck (e.g. "Writing the tests would just slow me down").

 They will need help to understand that their pace won't be changing, that they will only be expected to move as fast as **maintaining quality** allows them to, and the only difference is that they'll be wasting _far_ less work.
 They'll also need to understand that quality _truly_ is everyone's responsibility, and they will be expected to hold other team members accountable as well (often through code review).